 I could see all the way down to Humpy Morehead’s house and pond where Dad took me fishing.
 I knew that Hog-jaw was too big to be much of a climber and I was safe up here.

 It was my favorite hideout from the troubles down on earth.

 High in my safe-house after my hurried ascent, I now took time to adjust my stance and remove my foot from its uncomfortable position wedged into a ‘V’ where the tree trunk and a limb intersected.
 I tried to move it, but it was stuck hard!
 That had never happened before!

 Satisfied gloating quickly turned to horror as I looked down to see a large fleshy hand firmly grasping my ankle!
 “WHAT THE…!”
 Further down, I saw a huge face grinning up at me.
 The giant had not climbed the tree, he didn’t have too; he was standing on the ground reaching a good seven feet into the air, and had a firm grip on my ankle!

 Things always look bigger when you’re little!

-The stories on this page are not in my book, “Hitchhiker, Stories from the Kentucky Homefront” but may well wind up in some expanded version in the NEXT book.
+The stories on this page are not in my new book, “Stitched Together Stories of a Kentucky Life” but may well wind up in some expanded version in the NEXT book.